 I did not remove the cilantro from the stems until after I dried it.
 It’s a lot easier to remove the leaves once they are dried.
 I then lightly crumbled them just a bit and put them in containers for use later.

-- Fresh cilantro, rinsed, patted dry.
+- 2 pounds fresh cilantro rinsed, patted dry.
 Do not remove leaves from stems.

 - Place cilantro onto the dehydrator trays.